Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It has the following properties:

 * **actions** - Allows referencing one or more [actions](#action).
 * **categorisable** - A boolean specifying whether this entity should have categories or not.
 If set to `true` the generator creates an additional entity for managing the categories.
 During [edit actions](#edit-action) it is possible to select a desired category.
-This category will also be shown again on [display pages](#display-action) and in quick navigation forms of [view pages](#view-action).
+This category will also be shown again on [detail pages](#detail-action) and in quick navigation forms of [index pages](#index-action).
 Generated applications also support filtering by categories as well as multiple category registries / properties / trees, however the implementation uses only `Main` per default.
 Also category-based permissions are supported.
 Note that if you activate the `categorisable` property for an entity the generated installer relies on that you did not remove the default categories of Zikula.
 * **categorisableMultiSelection** - A boolean specifying whether multiple categories can be selected or not.
 * **changeTrackingPolicy** - How change detection is being done (see [below](#entity-change-tracking-policy)).
 The default value is `DEFERRED_IMPLICIT`.
 * **deleteExpired** - Whether obsolete data should be automatically deleted.
 Requires a [datetime](#datetime-field) field which has been designated as end date.
 The default value is `false`.
 See also **hasArchive** below if you want to use archiving instead of deletion.